Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Current location in a system is not easy to understand or return to.
+__Description__: Current location in a system is not easy to understand or return to.
 Similar to “more than one process” and “easy to share and reproduce,” current view and state of visualization (in a complex environment like a dashboard or app) must provide the user with bread-crumbs to guide their path as well as the ability to save, reload, and navigate history.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/location.html](https://www.w3.org/WAI/WCAG21/Understanding/location.html)